Global solutions for 1D cubic dispersive equations, Part III: the quasilinear Schr\"odinger flow: Introduction

 \begin{theorem} The cubic problem \eqref{qnls} is locally well-posed for small data in $H^s$ for $s > 1$, and the cubic problem \eqref{dqnls} is locally well-posed for small data in $H^s$ for $s > 2$. \end{theorem}

-Here well-posedness is interpreted in the Hadamard sense, and includes: \begin{itemize} \item existence of solutions in $C(H^s)$. \item uniqueness of regular solutions. \item uniqueness of rough solutions as uniform limits of regular solutions. \item continuous dependence on the initial data. \item higher regularity: more regular data yields more regular solutions. \end{itemize} We also show a weak Lipschitz dependence of the solutions on the initial data, at the $L^2$ level.
+Here well-posedness is interpreted in the Hadamard sense, and includes: \begin{itemize} \item existence of solutions in $C([0,T]; H^s)$. \item uniqueness of regular solutions. \item uniqueness of rough solutions as uniform limits of regular solutions. \item continuous dependence on the initial data. \item higher regularity: more regular data yields more regular solutions. \end{itemize} We also show a weak-Lipschitz dependence of the solutions on the initial data, at the $L^2$ level.

-In addition, as part of the proof of the theorem we show that the solutions satisfy a range of linear and bilinear dispersive estimates, which includes: \begin{itemize} \item sharp $L^6$ Strichartz estimates. \item sharp bilinear $L^2$ bounds. \end{itemize} These are discussed later in Section~\ref{s:boot}, where an expanded form of our result is provided.
+In addition, as part of the proof of the theorem we show that the solutions satisfy a range of linear and bilinear dispersive estimates, which includes: \begin{itemize} \item sharp $L^6_{t,x}$ Strichartz estimates. \item sharp bilinear $L^2_{t,x}$ bounds. \end{itemize} These are discussed later in Section~\ref{s:boot}, where an expanded form of the above result is provided.

-To better understand the significance of this result, one may compare both of these results with the leading order scaling for these problems, which corresponds to the exponents $s_c = \frac32$ for \eqref{dqnls}, respectively $s_c = \frac12$ for \eqref{qnls}.
+To better understand the significance of this result, one can compare our range of Sobolev exponents with the leading order scaling for these problems, which corresponds to the exponents $s_c = \frac32$ for \eqref{dqnls}, respectively $s_c = \frac12$ for \eqref{qnls}.
 This might lead one to believe that there might be room for further improvement.

 However, there is also a semilinear comparison to make; precisely, both results in Theorem~\ref{t:local} are on the same scale as the 1D cubic NLS problem.
-This is well-posed in $L^2$ but generally not below, unless one considers the exact integrable model.
+This is well-posed in $L^2$, but generally not below this threshold, unless one considers the exact integrable model.
 Thus, in all likelihood our result is sharp !
-We do not prove this in the present article, but we strongly believe this is the case, and plan to consider this in subsequent work:
+Precisely, we conjecture:

-\begin{conjecture} The range for $s$ in Theorem~\ref{t:local} is sharp, in the sense that generically the problem \eqref{qnls} is ill-posed in $H^s$ for $s < 1$ and \eqref{dqnls} is ill-posed in $H^s$ for $s < 2$. \end{conjecture}
+\begin{conjecture} The range for $s$ in Theorem~\ref{t:local} is sharp, in the sense that generically the problem \eqref{qnls} is ill-posed in $H^s$ for $s < 1$, and \eqref{dqnls} is ill-posed in $H^s$ for $s < 2$. \end{conjecture}

 The endpoint case $s = 1$ for \eqref{qnls} and $s=2$ for \eqref{dqnls} remains open for now.